-- best practice 1.4.3 of the Dutch Corporate Governance Code of December 2016, and Article 5:25c of the Financial Supervision Act, - the aforementioned assessment, the current state of affairs, and to its best knowledge, the Board of Directors declares that:
+- best practice 1.4.3 of the Dutch Corporate Governance Code of December 2016, and Article 5:25c of the Financial Supervision Act, - the aforementioned assessment, the current state of affairs,

 - The report gives sufficient insight into any shortcomings in the operation of the internal risk management and control systems. - The aforementioned systems provide a reasonable degree of assurance that the financial reporting does not contain any material misstatement. - Drawing up the financial reporting on a going concern basis is justified based on the current state of affairs.